SICS-Fundamental-Research-Center/GIDCL/README.md

 # Graph-Enhanced Interpretable Data Cleaning with Large Language Models
-This repository contains the code for the paper "Graph-Enhanced Interpretable Data Cleaning with Large Language Models"
+This repository contains the code for the paper "GEIL: A Graph-Enhanced Interpretable Data Cleaning Framework with Large Language Models"

+A full version, containing Model Architecture/Prompt Template/Additional Experiment Result is in [Full Version](./supplementary/Graph_Enhanced_Interpretable_Data_Cleaning_with_Large_Language_Models___SIGMOD_v8.pdf)

 We provide the checkpoint for our method in each stage, as well as the training/inference code for error detection and error correction.